SBCConnect/documentation/docs/pages/dedicated-sip-trunk-specifications.md

 - 001161258585858

 ## Number Formats - Outbound
-The platform will provide calls to subscribers in full +E.164 format
+The platform will provide calls to subscribers in 0NSN format by default
-IE: +61258585858
+IE: 0258585858

 ## Emergency Calling
 The emergency services calling number in Australia is 000 (Tripple Zero).\